UK Ancestry Visa

 You must also show that you have a grandparent born in one of the following circumstances:

-• before 31 March 1922 in what is now the Republic of Ireland (you may wish to consider applying for Irish Citizenship via Foreign Birth Registration if you have a grandparent that was born anywhere on the Island of Ireland (including Northern Ireland) instead of applying for the UK Ancestry Visa)
+• before 31 March 1922 in what is now the Republic of Ireland (you may wish to consider applying for Irish Citizenship via Foreign Birth Registration if you have a grandparent that was born anywhere on the island of Ireland (including Northern Ireland) instead of applying for the UK Ancestry Visa)

 • on a British-registered ship or aircraft